metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAlertobject, which shall be mounted into the VMAlert Pods.The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAlert object, which shall be mounted into the VMAlert Pods.
+The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
-- `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to  VMAuths config-reloader containerfor example resyncInterval: '30s'
+- `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to VMAuths config-reloader container for example resyncInterval: '30s'
-- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
+- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
+It can be useful for proxies, backup, etc.
-- `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
+Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
-- `enforced_namespace_label` (String) EnforcedNamespaceLabel enforces adding a namespace label of origin for each alertand metric that is user created.
-The label value will always be the namespace of the object that isbeing created.
+- `enforced_namespace_label` (String) EnforcedNamespaceLabel enforces adding a namespace label of origin for each alert and metric that is user created.
+The label value will always be the namespace of the object that is being created.
 - `evaluation_interval` (String) EvaluationInterval defines how often to evaluate rules by default
 - `external_labels` (Map of String) ExternalLabels in the form 'name: value' to add to all generated recording rules and alerts.
-- `extra_args` (Map of String) ExtraArgs that will be passed to  VMAlert podfor example -remoteWrite.tmpDataPath=/tmp
+- `extra_args` (Map of String) ExtraArgs that will be passed to VMAlert pod for example -remoteWrite.tmpDataPath=/tmp
 - `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMAlert pod
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMAlertif no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings for VMAlert if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
-- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespaceto use for pulling images from registriessee https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g.fetch secrets for injection into the VMAlert configuration from external sources.
-Anyerrors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/Using initContainers for any use case other then secret fetching is entirely outside the scopeof what the maintainers will support and by doing so, you accept that this behaviour may breakat any time without notice.
+Those can be used to e.g. fetch secrets for injection into the VMAlert configuration from external sources.
+Any errors during the execution of an initContainer will lead to a restart of the Pod.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
-- `license` (Attributes) License allows to configure license key to be used for enterprise features.Using license key is supported starting from VictoriaMetrics v1.94.0.See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+- `license` (Attributes) License allows to configure license key to be used for enterprise features.
+Using license key is supported starting from VictoriaMetrics v1.94.0.
+See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
-- `log_format` (String) LogFormat for VMAlert to be configured with.default or json
+- `log_format` (String) LogFormat for VMAlert to be configured with. default or json
 - `log_level` (String) LogLevel for VMAlert to be configured with.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `notifier` (Attributes) Notifier prometheus alertmanager endpoint spec.
-Required at least one of notifier or notifiers when there are alerting rules. e.g. http://127.0.0.1:9093If specified both notifier and notifiers, notifier will be added as last element to notifiers.only one of notifier options could be chosen: notifierConfigRef or notifiers +  notifier (see [below for nested schema](#nestedatt--spec--notifier))
+Required at least one of notifier or notifiers when there are alerting rules. e.g. http://127.0.0.1:9093 If specified both notifier and notifiers, notifier will be added as last element to notifiers. only one of notifier options could be chosen: notifierConfigRef or notifiers + notifier (see [below for nested schema](#nestedatt--spec--notifier))
-- `notifier_config_ref` (Attributes) NotifierConfigRef reference for secret with notifier configuration for vmalertonly one of notifier options could be chosen: notifierConfigRef or notifiers +  notifier (see [below for nested schema](#nestedatt--spec--notifier_config_ref))
+- `notifier_config_ref` (Attributes) NotifierConfigRef reference for secret with notifier configuration for vmalert only one of notifier options could be chosen: notifierConfigRef or notifiers + notifier (see [below for nested schema](#nestedatt--spec--notifier_config_ref))
 - `notifiers` (Attributes List) Notifiers prometheus alertmanager endpoints.
-Required at least one of notifier or notifiers when there are alerting rules. e.g. http://127.0.0.1:9093If specified both notifier and notifiers, notifier will be added as last element to notifiers.only one of notifier options could be chosen: notifierConfigRef or notifiers +  notifier (see [below for nested schema](#nestedatt--spec--notifiers))
+Required at least one of notifier or notifiers when there are alerting rules. e.g. http://127.0.0.1:9093 If specified both notifier and notifiers, notifier will be added as last element to notifiers. only one of notifier options could be chosen: notifierConfigRef or notifiers + notifier (see [below for nested schema](#nestedatt--spec--notifiers))
-- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are notgoing to be performed, except for delete actions.
+- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMAlert pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
 - `port` (String) Port for listen
 - `priority_class_name` (String) Priority class assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
-- `remote_read` (Attributes) RemoteRead Optional URL to read vmalert state (persisted via RemoteWrite)This configuration only makes sense if alerts state has been successfullypersisted (via RemoteWrite) before.see -remoteRead.url docs in vmalerts for details.E.g. http://127.0.0.1:8428 (see [below for nested schema](#nestedatt--spec--remote_read))
+- `remote_read` (Attributes) RemoteRead Optional URL to read vmalert state (persisted via RemoteWrite) This configuration only makes sense if alerts state has been successfully persisted (via RemoteWrite) before. see -remoteRead.url docs in vmalerts for details.
+E.g. http://127.0.0.1:8428 (see [below for nested schema](#nestedatt--spec--remote_read))
-- `remote_write` (Attributes) RemoteWrite Optional URL to remote-write compatible storage to persistvmalert state and rule results to.Rule results will be persisted according to each rule.Alerts state will be persisted in the form of time series named ALERTS and ALERTS_FOR_STATEsee -remoteWrite.url docs in vmalerts for details.E.g. http://127.0.0.1:8428 (see [below for nested schema](#nestedatt--spec--remote_write))
+- `remote_write` (Attributes) RemoteWrite Optional URL to remote-write compatible storage to persist vmalert state and rule results to.
+Rule results will be persisted according to each rule.
+Alerts state will be persisted in the form of time series named ALERTS and ALERTS_FOR_STATE see -remoteWrite.url docs in vmalerts for details.
+E.g. http://127.0.0.1:8428 (see [below for nested schema](#nestedatt--spec--remote_write))
 - `replica_count` (Number) ReplicaCount is the expected size of the VMAlert cluster.
-The controller willeventually make the size of the running cluster equal to the expectedsize.
+The controller will eventually make the size of the running cluster equal to the expected size.
 - `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment ormaximum number of revisions that will be maintained in the StatefulSet's revision history.Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
+Defaults to 10.
 - `rolling_update` (Attributes) RollingUpdate - overrides deployment update params. (see [below for nested schema](#nestedatt--spec--rolling_update))
-- `rule_namespace_selector` (Attributes) RuleNamespaceSelector to be selected for VMRules discovery.Works in combination with Selector.If both nil - behaviour controlled by selectAllByDefaultNamespaceSelector nil - only objects at VMAlert namespace. (see [below for nested schema](#nestedatt--spec--rule_namespace_selector))
+- `rule_namespace_selector` (Attributes) RuleNamespaceSelector to be selected for VMRules discovery.
+Works in combination with Selector.
+If both nil - behaviour controlled by selectAllByDefault NamespaceSelector nil - only objects at VMAlert namespace. (see [below for nested schema](#nestedatt--spec--rule_namespace_selector))
-- `rule_path` (List of String) RulePath to the file with alert rules.Supports patterns.
-Flag can be specified multiple times.Examples:-rule /path/to/file.
-Path to a single file with alerting rules-rule dir/*.yaml -rule /*.yaml.
-Relative path to all .yaml files in folder,absolute path to all .yaml files in root.by default operator adds /etc/vmalert/configs/base/vmalert.yaml
+- `rule_path` (List of String) RulePath to the file with alert rules.
+Supports patterns.
+Flag can be specified multiple times.
+Examples: -rule /path/to/file.
+Path to a single file with alerting rules -rule dir/*.yaml -rule /*.yaml.
+Relative path to all .yaml files in folder, absolute path to all .yaml files in root. by default operator adds /etc/vmalert/configs/base/vmalert.yaml
-- `rule_selector` (Attributes) RuleSelector selector to select which VMRules to mount for loading alertingrules from.Works in combination with NamespaceSelector.If both nil - behaviour controlled by selectAllByDefaultNamespaceSelector nil - only objects at VMAlert namespace. (see [below for nested schema](#nestedatt--spec--rule_selector))
+- `rule_selector` (Attributes) RuleSelector selector to select which VMRules to mount for loading alerting rules from.
+Works in combination with NamespaceSelector.
+If both nil - behaviour controlled by selectAllByDefault NamespaceSelector nil - only objects at VMAlert namespace. (see [below for nested schema](#nestedatt--spec--rule_selector))
-- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod.https://kubernetes.io/docs/concepts/containers/runtime-class/
+- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMAlertobject, which shall be mounted into the VMAlert Pods.The Secrets are mounted into /etc/vm/secrets/<secret-name>.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMAlert object, which shall be mounted into the VMAlert Pods.
+The Secrets are mounted into /etc/vm/secrets/<secret-name>.
-- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.This defaults to the default PodSecurityContext.
+- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
+This defaults to the default PodSecurityContext.
-- `select_all_by_default` (Boolean) SelectAllByDefault changes default behavior for empty CRD selectors, such RuleSelector.with selectAllByDefault: true and empty serviceScrapeSelector and RuleNamespaceSelectorOperator selects all exist serviceScrapeswith selectAllByDefault: false - selects nothing
+- `select_all_by_default` (Boolean) SelectAllByDefault changes default behavior for empty CRD selectors, such RuleSelector. with selectAllByDefault: true and empty serviceScrapeSelector and RuleNamespaceSelector Operator selects all exist serviceScrapes with selectAllByDefault: false - selects nothing
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run theVMAlert Pods.
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMAlert Pods.
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmalert VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vmalert service spec (see [below for nested schema](#nestedatt--spec--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod
 - `termination_grace_period_seconds` (Number) TerminationGracePeriodSeconds period for container graceful termination
 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--tolerations))
-- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option,controls how pods are spread across your cluster among failure-domainssuch as regions, zones, nodes, and other user-defined topology domainshttps://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
+- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
 - `update_strategy` (String) UpdateStrategy - overrides default update strategy.
-- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for componentit restricts disk writes accessuses non-root user out of the boxdrops not needed security permissions
+- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for component it restricts disk writes access uses non-root user out of the box drops not needed security permissions
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the VMAlert container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
+VolumeMounts specified will be appended to other VolumeMounts in the VMAlert container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.Volumes specified will be appended to other volumes that are generated as a result ofStorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.
+Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.

 <a id="nestedatt--spec--datasource"></a>
 ### Nested Schema for `spec.datasource`